vn971/rua/README.md

 Planned features include AUR upstream git diff and local patch application.

+# Use

+`rua install firefox-ublock-origin`  # install AUR package (with user confirmation)

+`rua install --offline firefox-ublock-origin`  # same as above, but PKGBUILD is run without internet access.

+`rua tarcheck my_built_package.pkg.tar`  # if you already have a *.tar package built, run RUA checks on it (SUID, executable list, INSTALL script preview etc).

+`rua jailbuild --offline /path/to/aur/repo`  # build a directory.
+Don't fetch any dependencies.
+Beware: this specific command may have bugs in case of a non-clean directory (no guarantees provided here).

 ## Install
 * Install dependencies: `pacman -S --needed --asdeps bubblewrap rustup`
 * Build: